gdw96/Shutdown-Tasks/README.md

 **Solutions:**
 - Test the run configuration manually first
 - Check task output in Run tool window
+- Make sure that the actions are carried out; the task may not display anything but still works.
 - Verify script paths and permissions
 - Add error handling to your scripts